What are registration overrides?

 Alternate PINs are assigned to first-year & sophomore students based on their expected graduation dates (example, for Fall 2010 registration, students with expected graduation dates of August 2012 and later are required to have Alternate PINs).
 The Alternate PINs for advisees can be found in two places:

 - on your Advisees list on CLIQ :

 - Once logged into CLIQ, under Academic on the header, click Advisees.

 - Your list of advisees will appear and at the bottom of the Id column, for the student, will be the Alternate PIN.
-NOTE: If that column is blank for a particular student, that student is not required to enter an Alternate PIN when choosing classes.
+NOTE: If that is blank for a particular student, that student is not required to enter an Alternate PIN when choosing classes.

 - -and- on the Advisee Listing on Banner Self-Service.
 Once you have logged in to the Gateway and are on the SSB Button:

 - From the Main Menu, select Faculty & Advisors

 - From the Faculty & Advisors Menu, select Term Selection and choose the term for which students will be registering (not the current term) from the drop-down and click Submit.